-Believe it or not, spring break is less than three weeks away!
+Believe it or not, spring break is less than a month away!
 While the week off can be a great time to take a break from the grind of law school, it is also an excellent time to get a jump start on your job search through networking.
 Here are some tips for making the most of your break:

 - Get to your market

 Unless you plan to start your career in South Bend, spring break is one of the few times during the year that you can visit the city you plan to practice in.
 Physically being in your target city accomplishes a lot – by simply walking around, using public transit, and going to restaurants and public spaces, you can get a better sense of what working in the city after graduation would be like, especially if you have not lived there previously.
 This also will give you something to talk about if asked in an interview why you want to work in that city.
 Showing that you have taken advantage of opportunities to visit and familiarize yourself with the market can go a long way toward convincing an employer you want to work there.
 Most importantly, being physically in a city allows you to meet with networking contacts in person.

 Networking is much more effective when done in person; you will be more memorable and more likely to establish a connection that will last.
 You also position yourself for unexpected invitations or introductions.
 For example, let’s say you have a great coffee meeting with a partner at a local firm, he or she may invite you back to the office to see the work space or introduce you to other attorneys at the firm.
 These types of serendipitous encounters simply can’t happen over the phone.